-Prerequisite: BIOLOGY 003 or BIOLOGY 005, and ANATOMY 001, and CHEM 051 or CHEM 065 or CHEM 101
+Prerequisite: BIOLOGY 003 or BIOLOGY 005, and ANATOMY 001, and CHEM 051 or CHEM 065 or CHEM 101 Lecture: 3 hrs, Lab: 3 hrs

 Examines the function of the following human systems: integumentary, skeletal, muscular, nervous, circulatory, respiratory, digestive, urinary, endocrine, lymphatic, and reproductive.
 Labs include many hands-on and computerassisted applications.